gkarthiks/k8s-discovery/README.md

 ### Note:

 For GCP or managed kubernetes, you have to import the `auth` module, else an error message stating `no Auth Provider found for name "gcp"` will be thrown.
-The import looks like the below for the sampe program.
+The import looks like the below for the sample program.
+Special mention @ringods.

 ```golang
 import (